jjzn/x65asm/README.md

 ## Installation

-**NOTE:** x65asm requires a compiler conforming to the C11 standard, however, support for VLAs is not required.
-All code conforms to the C99 standard as well, except for the use unnamed structs or unions, which was introduced with C11 (and GNU C99, previously).
+**NOTE:** x65asm requires a compiler conforming to the C11 standard; however, support for VLAs is not required.
+All code conforms to the C99 standard as well, except for the use of unnamed structs or unions, which were introduced with C11 (and GNU C99, previously).

 ```
 # clone the repo